Michael Ball (footballer): Manchester City (2007–2009)

 He joined Manchester City on 31 January 2007 after impressing on a week-long trial, on a six-month contract for a nominal fee.
 He made his debut ten days later against Portsmouth, and scored his first goal for the club in an FA Cup fifth-round match against Preston North End on 18 February.
-He was often used as third-choice captain, when either Richard Dunne (captain) or Micah Richards (vice-captain) were unavailable.
+He was often used as third-choice captain, when either captain Richard Dunne or vice-captain Micah Richards were unavailable.
 On 5 May 2007, in a 1–0 home defeat to Manchester United, he stamped on Cristiano Ronaldo's stomach.
 This was missed by the referee, and he was subsequently banned for three matches.

 On 24 August 2008, Ball was given the captain's armband in the 46th minute after stand in captain Richards was knocked out in a challenge with a teammate and substituted during a game against West Ham United.
 City went on to score three goals and win the game 3–0.

 At the end of January 2009 Ball had a knee operation on his left patella tendon, which kept him out of action for nine months.
-On 1 July 2009, he was released by Manchester City as his contract expired.
+On 1 July 2009, he was released by Manchester City when his contract expired.

 Free agent

 In January 2010, Ball was reported to be training with Wigan Athletic and to be regaining match fitness.
-However, no contract was reported as having been offered.
-Subsequently, in September 2010 Ball was reported as training with Blackpool, but again no contract resulted.
+However, no contract was offered.
+Subsequently, in September 2010, Ball was reported as training with Blackpool, but again no contract was offered.